-ExxonMobil is the largest of the six multinational oil supermajors and one of the biggest energy companies worldwide, with operations spanning from oil exploration and production, oil refining, retail gas distribution, power generation, and chemical production.
-The company stems directly from John D. Rockfeller’s Standard Oil Company, merging with Mobil Oil in 1999 to become ExxonMobil.
-ExxonMobil also owns the international Esso brand.
+ExxonMobil is the largest of the six multinational oil "supermajors" and one of the biggest energy companies worldwide, with operations spanning from oil exploration and production, oil refining, retail gas distribution, power generation, and chemical production.
+Exxon and Mobil both stem directly from John D. Rockfeller’s Standard Oil Company, merging in 1999 to become ExxonMobil.
+ExxonMobil owns the international brand Esso, and a 66% stake in Imperial Oil..

 ExxonMobil has “long has enjoyed a close relationship with Congress,” using their influence to run commercial operations on federal land and push against efforts by the Environmental Protection Agency that would influence their business.
 The 1999 merger between Exxon and Mobil was controversial, as the creation of the world’s largest publicly traded oil and gas company created anti-trust concerns.
 Heavy lobbying helped ensure the merger went through.